It's All Over Now: The Rolling Stones version

 The Rolling Stones landed in New York on June 1, 1964, for their first North American tour, around the time the Valentinos' recording was released.
 New York radio DJ Murray the K played the song to the Rolling Stones.
 He also played the Stones' "King Bee" (their Slim Harpo cover) the same night and remarked on their ability to achieve an authentic blues sound.
-After hearing "It's All Over Now" by the Womack Brothers (aka the Valentinos) on the WINS show, the band recorded their version nine days later at Chess Studios in Chicago.
+After hearing "It's All Over Now" on that WINS show, the band recorded their version nine days later at Chess Studios in Chicago.
 Years later, Bobby Womack said in an interview that he had told Sam Cooke he did not want the Rolling Stones to record their version of the song, and that he had told Mick Jagger to get his own song.
 Cooke convinced him to let the Rolling Stones record the song.
-Six months later on, after receiving the royalty check for the song, Womack told Cooke that Mick Jagger could have any song he wanted.
+Six months later, after receiving the royalty check for the song, Womack told Cooke that Mick Jagger could have any song he wanted.

 The Rolling Stones' version of "It's All Over Now" is the most famous version of the song.
 It was first released as a single in the UK, where it peaked at number 1 on the UK Singles Chart, giving the Rolling Stones their first number one hit.
 It was the band's third single released in America, and stayed in the Billboard Hot 100 for ten weeks, peaking at number 26.
-Months later it appeared on their second American album 12 X 5.
+Months later it appeared on their second American album, 12 X 5.
 The song was a big hit in Europe and was part of the band's live set in the 1960s.
 Cash Box described it as a "contagious cover of the Valentinos' click" and "an infectious thumper that should head right for chartsville."

 In his 2010 autobiography, Life, Keith Richards says that John Lennon criticized his guitar solo on this song and Richards agreed that it was not one of his best.

 In 1964 Bill Wyman said, "We just liked the sound of it.
 We didn't think it sounded country and western until we read it somewhere.
 It's the 12-string guitar and harmonising that do it.
 Every one of our records has been different.
 We don't want to do the same old thing every time or people will get fed up with it."